TheMR-777/TheMR-777/cv-study.md

 - Due to its widespread attention, the content was refined to focus on technical details aimed at professionals in the field, ensuring responsible dissemination of information.
 - The articles were crafted to educate readers on mobile security, ethical hacking practices, and the importance of securing Android devices against potential vulnerabilities.

+## Research Collaborations

+### Quantum Computing and Photonics Simulation Research
+- **Collaborator:** Visiting Professor (PhD)
+- **Institution:** University of the Punjab, Jhelum Campus
+- **Duration:** 2023-2024
+- **Description:** Collaborated with a visiting PhD professor on advanced research projects in quantum computing simulation and photonics.
+Developed specialized simulation tools in Python and MATLAB to model complex quantum phenomena and photon behavior in various experimental setups including mirror arrays, emitters, and detectors.
+This work supported research initiatives in Malaysia, contributing to the field of quantum optics and photonics.

 ## Certifications & Training

 - **Modern C++ Mastery with Respect to Game Development** by TheCherno (YouTube)